Skip links

 • The personal data concerning you has been processed in relation to information society services offered pursuant to Art.
 8 para.
 1 GDPR collected.

-If the controller has made the personal data concerning you public and is responsible pursuant to.
+b) Information to third parties If the controller has made the personal data concerning you public and is obliged to do so in accordance with Art.
 Art.
 17 para.
-1 GDPR to erase them, it shall take reasonable measures, including technical measures, having regard to the available technology and the cost of implementation, to inform data controllers processing the personal data that you, as data subject, have requested erasure of all links to or copies or replications of such personal data.
+1 GDPR to erase them, it shall take reasonable measures, including technical measures, having regard to the available technology and the cost of implementation, to inform data controllers processing the personal data that you, as data subject, have requested erasure of all links to or copies or replications of such personal data. c) Exceptions The right to erasure does not apply if the processing is necessary

 • to exercise the right to freedom of expression and information.